Haggarman/Software-3D-Perspective-Correct-Textured-Triangles/README.md

  Page 1298 of a bloated Black Book I quote as follows: "Try to imagine any American 17-year-old of your acquaintance inventing backface removal.
 Try to imagine any teenager you know even using the phrase 'the cross product equations found in any math book'."
 Well, I was probably 16 at the time I read it, and that stung leaving a permanent scar.

+## Research
+ Please refer to the Literature folder for datasheets on the Graphics Accelerators.
+There are also a few other 3D related documents.